-Are you curious about how the important role that the 14 muscles that comprise our pelvic floor (or the “bicycle seat” muscles) have in our ability to orgasm and enjoy sex?
+Are you curious about the important role that the 14 muscles that comprise our pelvic floor (or the “bicycle seat” muscles) play in our ability to orgasm and enjoy sex?

 Let’s start with where these muscles are in our body.

 The pelvic floor is a set of muscles that extend from our pubic bone back to our tailbone and sit in a bowl shape at the bottom of our pelvis.
 The pelvic floor actually performs 3 main functions: